theriftlab/immanuel-python/README.md

 progressed = charts.Progressed(dob='2000-01-01 10:00', lat='32n43', lon='117w09', pd='2025-06-20 17:00')
 ```

-There are many detailed customisations for chart data, especially for aspects, and a look through the defaults in `setup.py` will give you a good idea of what is available to customise and how.
+There are many detailed customisations for chart data, especially for aspect rules, and a look through the defaults in `setup.py` will give you a good idea of what is available to customise and how.

 ## Extra Objects

 Fixed stars are included in Immanuel's data, but to include extra objects such as asteroids, you will need to download the relevant ephemeris file(s) and tell Immanuel where to find them with the `setup` module, then add it to the settings for returned objects.
-For example, to include asteroid Lilith (1181), download its ephemeris file `se01181s.se1` (currently available [here](https://www.dropbox.com/scl/fo/y3naz62gy6f6qfrhquu7u/h/all_ast/ast1?dl=0)) and use the `add_filepath()` function, then add `1181` to the `settings.objects` list:
+For example, to include asteroid Lilith (`1181`), download its ephemeris file `se01181s.se1` (currently available [here](https://www.dropbox.com/scl/fo/y3naz62gy6f6qfrhquu7u/h/all_ast/ast1?dl=0)) and use the `add_filepath()` function, then add `1181` to the `settings.objects` list:

 ```python
 import json